-Looking for remedies to combat foot odor?
-I have a few different recipes below to try (including a DIY herbal spray).
-If you have a chronic problem and find shoes get ruined frequently because of the lingering smell, I added a tip at the bottom of the page that may help save them.
+Are you are dealing with a chronic situation and find shoes get ruined frequently because of the lingering smell?
+I added a tip at the bottom of the page that may do just the trick to save them.

-Mix these up and store in a shakeable container then dust feet as needed (don’t forget in between the toes), can also sprinkle in shoes (sprinkle then set aside for overnight, empty before wearing).
-You can use an old talcum or seasonings container that has been washed & dried first.
+Directions: Mix these up and store in a shakeable container then dust bare skin as needed (don’t forget in between the toes).
+They are also effective when dusted inside footwear (sprinkle then set aside for overnight, empty before wearing).

 4 TBS boric acid powder (for its antiseptic qualities)

 1/3 C. unscented talcum

 1 TBS powdered alum